syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-blazor-c-sharp.md

 <img src="Blazor_images/Blazor_images_Client_Output.png" alt="Output File" width="100%" Height="Auto"/>

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.
 You can also explore our [Blazor Excel library demo](https://blazor.syncfusion.com/demos/xlsio/create-excel?theme=bootstrap5) that shows how to create and modify Excel files from C# with just five lines of code.

+## Read and Edit Excel file in Blazor Client-Side application

+The below code snippet illustrates how to read and edit an Excel file in Blazor Client-Side application.

+{% tabs %}
+{% highlight c# tabtitle="C#" %}
+//Create an instance of ExcelEngine using (ExcelEngine excelEngine = new ExcelEngine())
+{
+  //Instantiate the Excel application object IApplication application = excelEngine.Excel;

+  //Set the default application version application.DefaultVersion = ExcelVersion.Xlsx;

+  //Load the existing Excel workbook into IWorkbook Stream inputStream = await client.GetStreamAsync("sample-data/Sample.xlsx");
+  IWorkbook workbook = application.Workbooks.Open(inputStream);

+  //Get the first worksheet in the workbook into IWorksheet IWorksheet worksheet = workbook.Worksheets[0];

+  //Assign some text in a cell
+  worksheet.Range["A3"].Text = "Hello World";

+  //Access a cell value from Excel var value = worksheet.Range["A1"].Value;

+  //Save the document as a stream and retrun the stream. using (MemoryStream stream = new MemoryStream())
+  {
+    //Save the created Excel document to MemoryStream workbook.SaveAs(stream);

+    //Download the excel file
+    await JS.SaveAs("Output.xlsx", stream.ToArray());
+  }
+}
+{% endhighlight %}
+{% endtabs %}